-Dialysis fistula/graft declotting interventions improve blood flow in fistula and grafts – artificial blood vessel connections used to facilitate kidney dialysis, a treatment that uses a special machine to remove waste materials from the body.
-These connections can clog or narrow and require angioplasty and vascular stenting or catheter-directed thrombolysis.
+Dialysis fistula and graft interventions improve blood flow in dialysis fistulas and grafts.
+Arteriovenous fistulae and grafts are artificial blood vessel connections between an artery and a vein.
+They are used to facilitate kidney dialysis - a treatment that uses a special machine to remove waste materials from the body.
+These blood vessel connections can clog or narrow and require interventions to restore their proper function.

-Your doctor will tell you how to prepare and whether you will be admitted to the hospital.
+Your doctor will tell you how to prepare and whether you will be admitted to the hospital; however, this is usually done as an outpatient.
 Inform your doctor if there’s a possibility you are pregnant and discuss any recent illnesses, medical conditions, allergies and medications you’re taking.
 You may be advised to stop taking aspirin, nonsteroidal anti-inflammatory drugs (NSAIDs) or blood thinners several days prior to your procedure.
 Leave jewelry at home and wear loose, comfortable clothing.
-You may be asked to wear a gown.
+You will be asked to wear a gown.

 - What are Dialysis and Fistula/Graft Declotting and Interventions?

 - What are some common uses of the procedure?

 - What will I experience during and after the procedure?

 - Who interprets the results and how do I get them?

 - What are the benefits vs. risks?